 4) Choose a course of action.
 Yes, I am responsible for everything I do, but sometimes it’s lovely when someone else picks an area to be working on, a focus, a direction.

 5) Comfort.
 One of the big roles of priests in other traditions is to comfort people in times of hardship and suffering.
-Again, the more trouble I am in, the less able I am to do this for myself.
+Again, the more trouble I am in, the less able I am to do this for myself.6) Experience.
+A more experienced priest or priestess will have been through some of this before, or seen something like it.
+Simply having access to that experience can lighten my emotional load where struggling alone could not.

 7) Inspiration and critique.
 Priests of many traditions, especially non-Pagan ones, will encourage you in the right direction and point out to you when you are disappearing up your own bottom or drowning in hypocrisy.
 That’s a really good thing to have, if done well.